morgante/travelwatch/README.md

 	docker rm travelwatch
 	docker build -t morgante/travelwatch .
 	docker run -v /var/code/travelwatch/nyuad:/src -d -t -p 49200:5000 -e ENVIRONMENT='dev' --name travelwatch morgante/travelwatch

+## Machin Learning Pipeline
+This is the pipeline for how all our machine learning data will be generated.

+1. Fetch the news articles we're going to train on

+	python fetch.py

+2. Train the model from the data

+	python train.py

+3. Pull in the model

+	import ml
+	violence = ml.analyze(data)